aws/amazon-sagemaker-examples/README.md

 - [MNIST with MXNet Gluon](sagemaker-python-sdk/mxnet_gluon_mnist) trains a basic neural network on the MNIST handwritten digit dataset using MXNet Gluon
 - [MNIST with MXNet](sagemaker-python-sdk/mxnet_mnist) trains a basic neural network on the MNIST handwritten digit data using MXNet's symbolic syntax
 - [Sentiment Analysis with MXNet Gluon](sagemaker-python-sdk/mxnet_gluon_sentiment) trains a text classifier using embeddings with MXNet Gluon
-- [TensorFlow Neural Networks with Layers](sagemaker-python-sdk/tensorflow_abalone_age_predictor_using_layers) trains a basic neural network on the abalone dataset using TensorFlow layers
+- [TensorFlow training and serving](sagemaker-python-sdk/tensorflow_script_mode_training_and_serving) trains a basic neural network on MNIST
-- [TensorFlow Networks with Keras](sagemaker-python-sdk/tensorflow_abalone_age_predictor_using_keras) trains a basic neural network on the abalone dataset using TensorFlow and Keras
+- [TensorFlow with Horovod](sagemaker-python-sdk/tensorflow_script_mode_horovod) trains on MNIST using Horovod for distributed training
-- [Introduction to Estimators in TensorFlow](sagemaker-python-sdk/tensorflow_iris_dnn_classifier_using_estimators) trains a DNN classifier estimator on the Iris dataset using TensorFlow
-- [TensorFlow and TensorBoard](sagemaker-python-sdk/tensorflow_resnet_cifar10_with_tensorboard) trains a ResNet image classification model on CIFAR-10 using TensorFlow and showcases how to track results using TensorBoard
-- [Distributed TensorFlow](sagemaker-python-sdk/tensorflow_distributed_mnist) trains a simple convolutional neural network on MNIST using TensorFlow
+- [TensorFlow using shell commands](sagemaker-python-sdk/tensorflow_script_mode_using_shell_commands) shows how to use a shell script for the container's entry point

 #### Pre-Built Machine Learning Framework Containers